 - 8 What to pack for campervanning New Zealand in winter

-- 9 You may also find these articles useful
+- 9 You may also find these articles helpful.

 Coming from Sydney, Australia, I’m used to a certain temperature.
-A warm temperature really.
+A warm temperature, really.
 I thought our winters were cold until I started travelling.
-Turns out our winters are really very mild and the rest of the world freezes during those months.
+Our winters are very mild, and the rest of the world freezes during those months.
 Who knew?
-I honestly hate the cold.
+Honestly, I’m not too fond of the cold.
 Seriously.
 I hate being cold.
 You get the idea.
-I have come to learn however, that just because it’s cold outside, doesn’t mean ‘I’ have to be cold.
-There is also real beauty in the cold.
+I have learned, however, that just because it’s cold outside doesn’t mean ‘I’ have to be cold.
+There is also natural beauty in the cold.
 The changing landscape.
 Snow.
 That feeling you get when you’re rugged up and snuggled under a blanket.

-As a traveller, there are also some fantastic practical benefits to winter travel.
-The two biggest benefits to campervanning New Zealand in winter are the prices and the solitude.
+As a traveller, winter travel has some fantastic practical benefits.
+However, the two most significant benefits to campervanning New Zealand in winter are the prices and the solitude.

 Editors tip: Check out our complete guide to campervanning New Zealand

 New Zealand is substantially cheaper in the winter